How to Appreciate Art when You're not an Artist

 When you look at the painting for the first time, does something strikes your imagination?
 Is it the color, the depth, the pattern, the symmetry, the bold brushstrokes, the kind of texture, or something else?

-If nothing strikes, give it more than a glance, like spend few mins, and it may stir your senses.
-There will be some factors which got your attention.
+If nothing strikes, give it more than a glance, like spending a few mins, and it may stir your senses.
+There will be some factors that got your attention.

 See through different angles